aabojana/InterpretableBreastCancerPrognosis/README.md

 # InterpretableBreastCancerPrognosis
-Procedures for interpretable and reliable analysis of 5-years survival and recurrence of disease for breast cancer patients.
+Procedures for generating interpretable predictions for five-year survival and disease recurrence in breast cancer patients, improved by reliability estimates.